itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 If you want to debug the point cloud library (not necessary, optional) unpack the appropriate zip-archive with the pdb-files into the bin-folder of the point cloud library.
 This is the folder where the dll's lie, too.

-**Python** (mandatory, 3.2 or higher)
+**Python** (mandatory, 3.2)

-Download the installer from http://www.python.org/download/ and install python.
-You can simultaneously run different versions of python
+Download the installer from http://www.python.org/download/ and install python in version 3.2.
+You can simultaneously run different versions of python.

 **NumPy** (mandatory)

-Get a version of NumPy and install it.
+Get a version of NumPy that fits to python 3.2 and install it.
 On windows binaries for many python packages can be found under http://www.lfd.uci.edu/~gohlke/pythonlibs/.

 **Sphinx** (optional)